-- 2 (f) The number of participants enrolled in programs at 4-year3 institutions. - (g) The number of participants enrolled in proprietary schools or other technical training programs. - (h) The number of participants that have completed education or training programs. - (i) The number of participants who secured employment in Michigan within 1 year of completing a training program. - (j) The number of participants who completed a training program and secured employment in a field related to their training. - (k) The average wage earned by participants who completed a training program and secured employment within 1 year. - (l) The actual revenues received by the fund source and fund appropriated for each discrete workforce development program area. - (2) Data collection for the report must be for the previous state fiscal year. - Sec.
+- (e) The number of participants enrolled in programs at 2-year institutions. - (f) The number of participants enrolled in programs at 4-year institutions. - (g) The number of participants enrolled in proprietary schools or other technical training programs. - (h) The number of participants that have completed education or training programs. - (i) The number of participants who secured employment in Michigan within 1 year of completing a training program. - (j) The number of participants who completed a training program and secured employment in a field related to their training. - (k) The average wage earned by participants who completed a training program and secured employment within 1 year. - (l) The actual revenues received by the fund source and fund appropriated for each discrete workforce development program area. - (2) Data collection for the report must be for the previous state fiscal year. - Sec.
 710. From the funds appropriated in part 1 for helmets to hardhats, funds must be awarded to a national nonprofit program that connects national guard, reserve, retired, and transitioning active-duty military service members with skilled training and quality career opportunities in the construction industry.
 Grant funding must be used to recruit and assist veterans to transition into apprenticeship programs in this state. - Sec.
-711. (1) The funds appropriated in part 1 for the 23+ high school diploma program must be awarded for a program to assist adults over 23 years of age in obtaining high school diplomas and placement in career training programs.
+711. (1) The funds appropriated in part 1 for the 23+ high school diploma program must be awarded for a program to assist adults over 23 years of age in obtaining high school diplomas and

+1 placement in career training programs.